kestra-io/docs/content/docs/05.enterprise/service-accounts.md

 icon: /docs/icons/admin.svg
 ---

-How to create and manage Service Accounts in Kestra Enterprise Edition.
+How to create and manage Service Accounts.

 A Service Account represents an **application** that can access Kestra.
 It is not tied to a specific person, and does not have personal information (such as the first name, last name or email) attached to it.
 Instead, it only has a name, an optional description, an optional allocation to a group, and a list of Roles that grant it permissions to access specific resources.